Mark 14 torpedo: Lockwood's depth tests

-Shortly after replacing John E. Wilkes as Commander of Southwest Pacific submarines in Fremantle, Western Australia, newly minted Rear Admiral Charles A. Lockwood ordered a historic net test at Frenchman Bay, Albany on 20 June 1942.
+Shortly after replacing John E. Wilkes as Commander of Southwest Pacific submarines in Fremantle, Western Australia, newly minted Rear Admiral Charles A. Lockwood ordered a net test at Frenchman Bay, Albany on 20 June 1942.
 Eight hundred torpedoes had already been fired in combat, more than a year's production from NTS.

 Jim Coe's Skipjack fired a single torpedo with an exercise head from a distance of 850 yd.
 Despite being set for a depth of 10 ft, the torpedo pierced the net at a depth of 25 ft.
 James Fife, Jr. (formerly Chief of Staff to COMSUBAS Wilkes, whom Lockwood was replacing) followed up the next day with two more test shots; Fife concluded the torpedoes ran an average 11 ft deeper than the depth at which they were set.
 BuOrd was not amused.
 Neither was the CNO, Admiral Ernest J. King, who "lit a blowtorch under the Bureau of Ordnance".
 The fact that destroyers' Mark 15s were suffering the same failures may have had something to do with it as well.
 On 1 August 1942, BuOrd finally conceded the Mark 14 ran deep, and six weeks later, "that its depth-control mechanism had been 'improperly designed and tested'.